Method 1 – Using the Text to Columns Feature

 Next

-After that, create a for each loop where we set the formula for 3 numbers.
-Finally, we set the output value by getting all 3 numbers in place.
-Then, go to the next cell and do the same procedure.
+The function uses a for each loop where we set the formula for 3 numbers.
+We set the output value by getting all 3 numbers in place.
+Then, the function goes to the next cell and repeats the same procedure.

 End Sub